What is access control?

 - Physical access control refers to the restriction of access to a physical location.
 This is accomplished through the use of tools like locks and keys, password-protected doors, and observation by security personnel.

 - Logical access control refers to restriction of access to data.
 This is accomplished through cybersecurity techniques like identification, authentication, and authorization.

-Access control is a feature of modern Zero Trust security philosophy, which applies techniques like explicit verification and least-privileged access to help secure sensitive information and prevent it from falling into the wrong hands.
+Access control is a feature of modern Zero Trust security philosophy, which applies techniques like explicit verification and least-privilege access to help secure sensitive information and prevent it from falling into the wrong hands.

 Access control relies heavily on two key principles—authentication and authorization: